 Plutarch claims that the term “sacred” was used to denote the military unit because of the exchange of sacred vows between lover and beloved at the shrine of Iolaus (one of the lovers of Heracles) at Thebes in ancient Greece.

-As Taylor neared the destination, his horse stumbled upon what was originally thought to be a rock but what turned out to be part of a sculpture.
-After Taylor and his friends dug into the earth around the sculpture, they eventually revealed the head of an animal nearly six feet high — as Taylor stated later, a “colossal head of the Lion.”
+As Taylor neared the destination, his horse stumbled upon what was originally thought to be a rock but turned out to be part of a sculpture.
+After Taylor and his friends dug into the earth around the sculpture, they eventually revealed the head of an animal nearly six feet high—as Taylor stated later, a “colossal head of the Lion.”

 He used the phrase “the Lion” quite purposefully since an ancient lion called the Lion of Chareronea had been mentioned by ancient writers.